WowLabz/dot_marketplace_docker/README.md

     3. Provide Customer Ratings

 ### 1. User Sign Up
-* User can choose to sign up either as a `Customer` or a `Worker`.
+* Users can choose to sign up either as a `Customer` or a `Worker`.
 * User is required to choose from the *user tags* that are provided, multiple options can be chosen.
 * `Customer` is the one who wants to post tasks that are to be completed. `Worker` is the one who bids for tasks and works for its completion.

 ![Screenshot_20211027_122755](https://user-images.githubusercontent.com/66478092/139015707-0e4d0f45-0c09-4102-be93-b80b0d49b730.png)

 ### 2. User Sign In
-* User can sign in with the username (email) and password.
+* Users can sign in with the username (email) and password.

 ### 3. DashBoard
-* Once the user is logged-in, they will see an empty dashboad and they can connect to the wallet and create a new task here.
+* Once the user is logged-in, they will see an empty dashboard and they can connect to the wallet and create a new task here.

 ![Screenshot_20211027_100846](https://user-images.githubusercontent.com/66478092/139017058-75fee4ce-c1fa-4a89-a5d6-50d18eb6a479.png)